Promhze/printf/test/README.md

 # **Printf**
-Writing our own `printf` function.
-This is an ALX C Programming group project.
+This is an ALX C Programming group project ON printf

 **Authorised functions and macros**
 - write (man 2 write)